ionic-team/ionic-docs/src/docs-content/theming/theming-with-css.md

 --ion-text-color-step-1000: #ffffff;
 ```

-In this example you can see that background-color steps move from white to black and text-color steps are moving from black towards white.
-Ionic 4 uses step numbers as percentages to generate these colors.
-For example `--ion-text-color-step-250` is `--ion-text-color` mixed with 25% of `--ion-background-color`.
+In this example, you can see that `--ion-background-color` steps move from white to black and `--ion-text-color` steps are moving from black toward white.
+Ionic uses step numbers as percentages to generate these colors.
+For example, `--ion-text-color-step-250` is `--ion-text-color` mixed with 25% of `--ion-background-color`.

-Ionic 4 generates 20 steps per color resulting in the following CSS properties being available
+Ionic generates 20 steps per color resulting in the following CSS properties being available

 ```css
 --ion-background-color: #ffffff;